-- (NET0630: CAT II) The IAO will ensure that the out-of-band or direct connection method for communications device management is used. - (NET0640: CAT II) To ensure the proper authorized network administrator is the only one who can access the device, the IAO will ensure out-of-band access enforces the following security restrictions: - Strong two-factor authentication (e.g., Secure ID) - Encryption of management session - Auditing - (NET0645: CAT I) The IAO will ensure that all out-of-band management connections to the router require passwords. - (NET0650: CAT II) The router administrators will ensure the router console port is configured to time out after 10 minutes or less of inactivity. - (NET0652: CAT II) The IAO will ensure modems are not connected to the console or auxiliary ports.
+• (NET0630: CAT II) The IAO/NSO will ensure route management utilizes the OOB or direct connection method for communications device management.

-• (NET0655: CAT III) The router administrators will ensure that the router's aux port is disabled.
+- (NET0640: CAT II) To ensure the proper authorized network administrator is the only one who can access the device, the IAO/NSO will ensure OOB access enforces the following security restrictions: - Two-factor authentication (e.g., Secure ID, DOD PKI) - Encryption of management session (FIPS 140-2 validated encryption) - Auditing - (NET0645: CAT I) The IAO/NSO will ensure that all OOB management connections to the router require passwords. - (NET0650: CAT II) The router administrator will ensure the router console port is configured to time out after 10 minutes or less of inactivity. - (NET0652: CAT II) The IAO/NSO will ensure modems are not connected to the console or auxiliary ports. - (NET0655: CAT III) The router administrator will ensure that the router's auxiliary port is disabled.